Table of contents

 That can only be caused by the script trying to open a file that is not there so you either copied the CSV to the wrong folder, named it incorrectly or typed its name incorrectly.
 Check the following things:

-- You put the CSV file in the correct MT4 installation folder (if you have more than one).
+- If using MT4 build 509 or earlier, you put the CSV file in the correct MT4 installation folder (if you have more than one).

 - If you left the